 dump content: kernel pages only

-#3 Updated by Andreas Philipp about 6 years ago
+#3 Updated by Andreas Philipp over 6 years ago

 echo '$C' | mdb 0

 ffffff000da968c0 rmm_wput+0x1a(ffffff02a1b92138, ffffff029a1269e0)

 ffffff000da96a20 svc_sendreply+0x59(ffffff02addd6400, fffffffff81ac8c8,